-We provide specialist assessment to advise on support and exam support and have links with an educational psychologist We have Dyslexia Specialists who work with students on a 1:1 basis to help them to manage their dyslexia.
+We provide specialist assessment to advise on support and exam support.
+We have Dyslexia Specialists who can work with students on a 1:1 basis to help them to manage their studies and for numeracy and literacy support.
 We work with outside agencies such as the SEN team, the speech and language team, the Deaf support team, physiotherapists, occupational therapists and CAMHS, that come into college to offer advice and/or further assessment of needs.

 There are experienced learning support assistants who work in college programmes supporting learning activities.
 We also have assistive technology which can be loaned to support independent learning skills.

 All support staff at the college receive regular training on specific difficulties.
-Recent training areas have been Disability Awareness, dyslexia, dyspraxia, dyscalculia, sensory support, autistic spectrum support, mental health training assistive technology, communication aids, BSL level 1, intensive interaction, Makaton, Eye Gaze, personal care training, manual handling, restraint training and behaviour management.
+Recent training areas have been Disability Awareness, dyslexia, dyspraxia, dyscalculia, sensory support, autistic spectrum support, mental health training assistive technology, communication aids, BSL, intensive interaction, Makaton, Eye Gaze, personal care training, manual handling, restraint training and behaviour management.
 We are aware of the need to maintain and update our training.

 Your individual subject tutors will discuss your progress with you and you will have your own Individual Learning Plan- an on-line record of your progress and attendance.
 You and your parents /carers can also attend Parent/Carers’ Evenings where you can meet with your tutors.